 States have the opportunity to expand the roles of other State agencies in terms of their responsibilities related to data exchanges, EHRs, interoperability, care coordination, and Medicaid or CHIP waivers.
 At the State’s discretion, it may determine:

-Whether the EQRO will review the State’s health information technology (HIT) plan for HITECH and meaningful use ; and
+Whether the EQRO will review the State’s health information technology (HIT) plan for HITECH and meaningful use with respect to validation of performance measures or performance improvement project activities; and

 How the MCO’s systems will support State efforts in a valid way.

+Also refer to Appendix V – Information Systems Capabilities Assessment

 EDIT - Protocol 1 – Compliance Review Appendix D, page 1: similar edit for EQRO discretion on interview attendees